 The first Community Strategy for the Isle of Wight, produced by the Local Strategic Partnership, identifies seven key themes for the Island.
-The Community Strategy provided the context for the revised Council Corporate Plan.
+The Community Strategy provided the context for the Council Corporate Plan.

 Developing learning and skills is a key theme of the Community Strategy.
-The cultural services can have a role to play in helping to address key issues of academic achievement levels, as well as promoting a good quality of life to help to recruit to key positions where skill shortages currently exist.
+The cultural services can help to address key issues of academic achievement levels, as well as promoting a good quality of life to help to recruit to key positions where skill shortages currently exist.